-For a quirky and Insta-worthy gin cocktail, Ori-Gin is the place to head.
-Known for their popular KGB cocktail, which is served up in a mini bathtub (rubber ducky on the side!), Ori-Gin’s cocktail menu is extensive, with everything from G&T’s, classic gin cocktails and some fun and original mixes.
-As a lover of all things sour, my personal favourite is the Super Lemon, a blend of slow-cooked lemon Tanqueray gin and lemon sorbet topped soda.
+For a quirky and Insta-worthy gin cocktail, Ori-Gin is the place to head to.
+Known for the popular KGB cocktail ($128), which is served up in a mini bathtub (rubber ducky on the side!), Ori-Gin’s gin-focused menu is extensive, with everything from G&T’s, classic gin cocktails and some fun and original mixes.
+If you’re partial to sour tastes, opt for the Super Lemon ($118), a blend of slow-cooked lemon Tanqueray gin and lemon sorbet topped soda.
 It even comes complete with a Super Lemon candy pegged to the side of the glass, just the thing for the big kids out there!

 Ping Pong 129 Gintoneria, 129 Second Street, Sai Ying Pun, Hong Kong, www.pingpong129.com

-Read more: Sassy’s Neigbourhood Guide To Sai Ying Pun
+Read more: Your Neighbourhood Guide To Sai Ying Pun

 QUINARY, 56-58 Hollywood Road, Central, Hong Kong, www.quinary.hk

 Looking for an expertly made classic G&T?
 Head to Artesian in the Langham Hong Kong for some of the finest classic cocktails in the city, which have all been masterfully crafted with house-made infusions.
 Daily between 3:30pm and 8pm, guests can enjoy one of the bar’s gin and tonic specialities for $98 each during The Magic Hour session.
 A complimentary food platter featuring a Spanish omelette and parma ham with tomato coulis on toast is also available for every order of two drinks.